Tuzosdaniel12/-tuzosdaniel12/README.md

 Full Stack Web Developer with a background in the Food and Beverage industry.
 Ready to use my effective problem-solving and analytical skills to create user-friendly applications.
 Accustomed to high-stress work environments and guiding diverse groups in leadership roles that require accurate communication and strict time management.

-After learning how to code I haved devoted my life to expanding my knowledge in coding, meeting each new challenge with enthusiasm.
-In my free time I enjoy spending time with my family, maintaining my beautiful yard, and playing video games.

 --------

 ## &#x1f4c8; My GitHub Stats